AuzFox/ERA-3D-Docs/docs/era-c-overview.md

   void* data;
 };
 ```

+!!! warning
+	String literals allocate space in cartridge ROM to store their data, so trying to write characters into a `string` initialized using a literal will cause an error and halt the program.

+	If a modifiable string is needed, a `string` struct can be manually created to point to somewhere in RAM.

 Strings support the `==` and `!=` operators.
 Two strings are considered equal if the following conditions are met: